 How to claim the credit

-If you qualify for the Child and Dependent Care Tax Credit, you don’t have to itemize your deductions to claim it.
-Remember though, that it is not available to taxpayers whose filing status is married filing separately.
+If you qualify for the child and dependent care tax credit, you don’t have to itemize your deductions to claim it.
+Remember though, that it’s not available to taxpayers whose filing status is married filing separately, unless you fall into the exception.

-To claim the credit, you’ll complete and attach Form 2441 to your individual tax return, which would likely be Form 1040 or 1040A.
-You can’t claim the credit on Form 1040EZ.
-Form 2441, Child and Dependent Care Expenses, is one of the many common tax forms supported by Credit Karma Tax™, the completely free online tax filing service.
+To claim the credit, you’ll complete and attach Form 2441 to your individual tax return.
+Form 2441, Child and Dependent Care Expenses, is one of the many common tax forms supported by Credit Karma Tax®, the completely free online tax filing service.

 On Form 2441, you’ll need to provide the name, address and tax identification number of your childcare provider or providers.
 You’ll also report the amount paid to each person or organization, and the amount paid per child.